Want to save a little money on the holidays this year?

-"In our family, we actually start in July," says Andy Byron, financial adviser and partner with HC Financial Advisors in Lafayette, Calif.
+“In our family, we actually start in July,” says Andy Byron, financial adviser and partner with HC Financial Advisors in Lafayette, California.

-"We take the budget, divide by five and add one additional month -- for January sales," he says.
-That way, they have a little left to pick up bargains after the holidays, he says.
-And that savings buffer can also come in handy if extra little gifts are needed during the holidays, he says.
+“We take the budget, divide by five and add one additional month — for January sales,” he says.
+That way, they have a little left to take advantage of bargains after the holidays, he says.
+And that savings buffer can also come in handy if additional little gifts are needed during the holidays, he says.

 Pay down your credit cards

-Planning to use your credit cards for some of the gifts this year?
-If you have balances, now's the time to plan ahead and wipe them out, says Sherry.
-Especially if those balances are from last year's holiday.
-"You never want to get to next Christmas without paying off last Christmas."
+Expecting to use your credit cards for some of the gifts this year?
+If you have balances, now’s the time to plan ahead and eliminate them, says Sherry.
+Especially if those balances are from last year’s holiday.
+“You never want to get to next Christmas without paying off last Christmas.”

-If you still have some debt left over from last Christmas, don't choose between saving for the upcoming holiday and wiping out last year's balances.
+If you still have some bills left over from last Christmas, don’t choose between saving for the upcoming holiday and wiping out last year’s balances.